bump-sh/docs/src/_help/continuous-integration/github-actions.md

 ### Deploy Documentation only

-If you only need to deploy documentation changes on push then you can use this workflow instead:
+If you only need to deploy documentation changes on push, then you can use this workflow instead:

 `.github/workflows/bump-deploy.yml`